iamrahul1024/MachineLearningProjects/README.md

 In this repository, I have documented my journey through various real-world problems and applied machine learning techniques to gain insights and make predictions.
 Each case study focuses on a specific problem domain, and I've strived to make the code and explanations as clear and accessible as possible.

-## Folder Structure

-The repository is organized as follows:

-- `Case_Study_1/`: This folder contains all the materials for the first machine learning case study.
-  - `data/`: Raw data files used for the analysis and modeling.
-  - `notebooks/`: Jupyter notebooks detailing the step-by-step process of data exploration, preprocessing, modeling, and evaluation.
-  - `summary/`: Any relevant output or visualizations generated during the analysis.

-- `Case_Study_2/`: Similar to Case Study 1, this folder contains materials for the second machine learning case study.

-- `Case_Study_3/`: ... and so on for additional case studies.

 ## How to Use This Repository